brendankellyODG/opendatagroup.github.io/Product Manuals/Record Sets and Control Records/index.md

 Additionally, to use recordsets, **control records** have to be injected into the data stream to mark the boundaries of a record set.
 A control record is a special type of record in the data stream that does not contain input/output data, but instead requests an action to be performed on the stream.

-There are three types of control records currently supported in FastScore:
+There are three types of control records currently supported in ModelOp Center:

 1. **end**.
 The "end" control record marks the end of the input stream.
 The underlying stream transport may contain more data, but this remaining data is ignored.
 The behavior mimics what happens when a stream receives an EOF signal from its transport.

 2. **set**.
 The "set" control record marks the end of a record set, and is how you create a record set-oriented stream, as described above.

 3. **pig**.
-A "pig" control record travels the whole length of the FastScore pipeline.
+A "pig" control record travels the whole length of the ModelOp Center pipeline.
 If you inject a "pig" into the input stream, it will appear in the output stream.
 The purpose of a "pig" is to provide dependency guarantees similar to a memory barrier in a modern CPU---no input records after the "pig" can affect the output records received before the "pig" in the output stream.

 Each control record can declare some common properties: